 - Budget Workshop: January 2023 in Sacramento (registration included in program fee/accommodations are paid by participant)

 - Day with the Chancellor: January 2023 in Sacramento (included in program fees)

-Graduation (at the Annual ACCCA Conference): February 26-28, 2020 in Riverside (registration included in program fee/accommodations are paid by participant)
+- Graduation (at the Annual ACCCA Conference): February 22-24, 2023 in Palm Springs (registration included in the program fee/accommodations are paid by the participant.)